World must eliminate fossil fuel emissions, OECD chief says

 Achieving zero emissions from fossil fuel sources is achievable but current policies need to be changed, Gurria said.

-Fossil fuel subsidies, totaling $523 billion in 2011, need to be reviewed and government policies made more consistent.
+Fossil fuel subsidies, totalling $523 billion in 2011, need to be reviewed and government policies made more consistent.

 Even though a shift in some countries to natural gas which emits less carbon dioxide than coal - namely a shale gas boom in the United States - is "good news", it should not be the end of efforts, Gurria said.